John Murphy (priest): Early life

 Until relaxation of the penal laws in the late 18th century, seminaries were illegal in Ireland, requiring priests to complete their training abroad.
 By 1779, then aged about 26, Murphy had completed his initial training and was ordained by the Bishop of Ferns, Rt.-Rev. Nicholas Sweetman (1700–86) at the Catholic chapel in the High Street, Wexford.
 Bishop Sweetman, a probable Jacobite sympathiser who had been arrested in 1751 on political grounds, chose the Dominican college in Seville, Spain for Murphy to complete his theological studies.
 Murphy remained in Spain until graduation in March 1785; his diploma recorded him as a diligent and conscientious, rather than outstanding, student.

-On his return to Ireland Murphy was assigned to the vacant curacy of Kilcormuck, more usually known as Boolavogue, in Monageer parish, under parish priest Fr.
-Patrick Cogley.
+On his return to Ireland Murphy was assigned to the vacant curacy of Kilcormuck, more usually known as Boolavogue, in Monageer parish, under parish priest Patrick Cogley.
 He was given lodgings with a tenant farmer, John Donohue, at Tomnaboley close to Boolavogue chapel: Donohue allowed Murphy to supplement his small curate's income by keeping two or three cows.

 By the time of the events of 1798, Murphy had served as curate for several years.
 He seems to have had a poor relationship with Sweetman's successor, Bishop James Caulfield, which may have prevented his promotion to parish priest.
-A contemporary description by Musgrave said that Murphy was then "about forty-five years old, light complexioned, bald pated, and about five feet nine inches high [...] uniting strength with agility".
+A contemporary description by Musgrave said that Murphy was then "about forty-five years old, light complexioned, bald-pated, and about five feet nine inches high [...] uniting strength with agility".